Mechanized Division "Folgore": World War II

 The division's history begins on 25 September 1944 with the formation of the Combat Group "Folgore" of the Italian Co-Belligerent Army with soldiers from the disbanded 184th Infantry Division "Nembo".
 The name of the combat group was chosen to commemorate the 185th Infantry Division "Folgore", which fought to annihilation in the Second Battle of El Alamein.
 The "Nembo" itself had been raised in 1942 with the Folgore's 185th Infantry Regiment "Folgore" as its core unit.

 The Combat Group "Folgore" consisted of the army's Paratroopers Regiment "Nembo", the navy's Marine Regiment "San Marco", the Paratroopers Artillery Regiment "Folgore" and the CLXXXIV Mixed Engineer Battalion.
 Both regiments consisted of three infantry battalions, a mortar company armed with British ML 3 inch mortars and an anti-tank company armed with British QF 6 pounder guns.
-The artillery regiment consisted of four artillery groups with British QF 25 pounder guns, one anti-tank group with British QF 17 pounder guns, and one anti-air group armed with British versions of the Bofors 40mm gun.
+The artillery regiment consisted of four artillery groups with British QF 25 pounder guns, one anti-tank group with British QF 17 pounder guns, and one anti-air group armed with British versions of the Bofors 40 mm gun.
 Dressed in British uniforms the combat group took part in the Italian Campaign of World War II as part of the British XIII Corps.

 During the war the fascist regime in Northern Italy fielded the 1st Paratroopers Arditi Regiment "Folgore", which also fielded a "Nembo" and a "Folgore" battalion.